deanebarker/content-cloud-profile-visitor-groups/README.md

 In general terms:

->You have some external store of profile information, be it an actual CDP or something else.
+>You have some external store of profile information about your users -- an actual CDP or something else (a database table of employee information, for example).
 This is fairly static, non-volatile, demographic information that doesn't change based on immediate visitor behavior (examples: first name, email address, date-of-birth, etc.).
 You want to use this data to personalize content.

 In more technical terms: